coolguynamedjuan/rpg-docs/ugun.md

 hominids indigenous to the large continent west of our game's setting.
-In the previous two centuries, they have formed a massive and complex republic which has successfully out-competed their tribal neighbors (various western species of elves, orcs, and lizard-people) for territory and resources.
+In the previous two centuries, they have formed a massive and complex republic which has successfully out-competed their tribal neighbors (various western species of elves, orcs, cat-people and lizard-people) for territory and resources.
 Fifty years prior to the game's setting, the Ugun Republic began establishing trading outposts and settler-colonies on the frontiers of its borders,